accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 `filter_size` is the 'filter' size.
 This value must be more than `4`.
 And `overlap_n` is hyperparameter specific to Shape-BM.
 In the visible layer, this model has so-called local receptive fields by connecting each first hidden unit only to a subset of the visible units, corresponding to one of four square patches.
 Each patch overlaps its neighbor by `overlap_n` pixels (Eslami, S. A., et al, 2014).

+**Please note** that the recommended ratio of `filter_size` and `overlap_n` is 5:4.
+It is not a constraint demanded by pure theory of Shape Boltzmann Machine itself but is a kind of limitation to simplify design and implementation in this library.

 And import Python and Cython modules.

 ```python